Aleutians East Borough, Alaska: Government and politics

 Alvin D. Osterback is the mayor of the Aleutians East Borough.
 The borough has an elected assembly.
 Members of the assembly are Warren Wilson (King Cove), Paul Gronholdt (Sand Point), Chris Babcock (King Cove), Brenda Wilson (King Cove), Carol Foster (Sand Point), Josephine Shangin (Akutan), and Denise Mobeck (Sand Point).
 There are three advisory members, Dailey Schaack (Cold Bay), Samantha McNeley (Nelson Lagoon), and Tom Hoblet (False Pass).
 There is also an elected school board.

 There are seven schools located in the Borough, with 273 students enrolled.

 The Sand Point Clinic is managed by Eastern Aleutian Tribes, Inc. and inhabited a new facility in 2006.
 The clinic is staffed by low-level professionals and Community Health Aide/Practitioners (CHAs).
 The CHA role is unique to Alaska and Native Health Care.

+Aleutians East Borough is a Republican stronghold.
+It has supported Republican presidential candidates in every election since 1964, often by margins of over 60%, although Bob Dole only defeated Bill Clinton by 10 votes in 1996.

 Economy

 The borough's economy is cash-based.
 Commercial fishing and fish processing dominate and occur almost year-round.
 222 borough residents hold commercial fishing permits.
 Sand Point is home to the largest fishing fleet in the Aleutian Chain.
 Salmon and Pacific cod processing occur at Peter Pan Seafoods (Port Moller and King Cove), Trident Seafoods (Sand Point and Akutan), and Bering Pacific (False Pass).
 The Peter Pan cannery in King Cove is one of the largest operations under one roof in Alaska.
 Transportation and other services provide year-round employment.